ivan-tkatchev/tab/docs/README.html.md

     * Negative indexes, where -1 is the last element in the array, -2 is second-to-last, etc.
     * Real-valued indexes; in this case 0.0 is interpreted as the first element in the array and 1.0 as the last.
 (So 0.5 would be the middle element in the array.)
     * Splices, which are two comma-separated indexes.
 In this case a sub-array will be returned, beginning with element referenced by the first index and ending with the element referenced by the last.
 (The last element is also part of the range, unlike in Python and C++.)
+* Strings can be spliced as if they were byte arrays; substrings will returned.

 In this case a sub-array of five elements is returned -- the last five elements in the array returned by `sort()`